 While it is impossible to completely prevent trace components such as carbon dioxide, nitrous oxide, and some hydrocarbons from accumulating within the downflow reboiler, the amount of accumulation shall be carefully controlled.
 Experimental work and analytical plant derimes have shown that the key variable in the accumulation rate is the component concentration in the liquid exiting the reboiler.
 Higher concentrations of these trace components cause higher accumulation rates.
-The plant operator should keep the nitrous oxide, carbon dioxide, and hydrocarbon concentrations as low as practical, and at all times the concentrations should be within the limits specified by the ASU manufacturer.
-Table 6 gives maximum shutdown values, but the manufacturer can mandate lower shutdown values for specific designs and operating conditions.
-Note that normal operating concentration at high concentration factors, it can include specific protections such as cryogenic silica gel adsorbers or other appropriate protections.
+The plant operator should keep the nitrous oxide, carbon dioxide, and hydrocarbon concentrations as low as practical, and at all times the concentrations shall be within the limits specified by the plant manufacturer.
+Appendix 6 gives maximum shutdown values, but the manufacturer can mandate lower shutdown values for specific designs and operating conditions.
+Note that normal operating concentrations should be significantly lower than the values in Appendix 6.
+When the plant is designed for operation at high concentration factors, it can include specific protections such as cryogenic silica gel adsorbers or other appropriate protections.

-Periodic deriming should be performed to remove any accumulated components.
-The manufacturer's recommendation for defrost intervals should be strictly followed.
-Solid carbon dioxide and nitrous oxide can retain hydrocarbons within the reboiler, so it is necessary to remove these components by periodic deriming.
+Periodic deriming should be performed to remove any accumulated contaminants.
+The manufacturer's recommendation for derime intervals should be strictly followed.
+Solid carbon dioxide and nitrous oxide can retain hydrocarbons within the reboiler, so it is necessary to remove these contaminants by periodic deriming.